 For most people, attacking debt is the easier of the two solutions.
 Start off by making a list of everything you owe.
 The list should include credit-card debts, car loans, mortgage- and home-equity loans, homeowners’ association fees, property taxes and expenses like internet, cable and gym memberships.
 Add it all up.

 Remember that improving your DTI ratio is based on debt payments, and not debt balances.
 You can lower your debt payments by finding a debt solution with lower interest rates or a longer payment schedule.
+Another way to lower your monthly debt payment is to consider a nonprofit debt consolidation program that lowers your interest rates and your payments.
 Lowering your monthly debt payments can help you improve your ratio and qualify for a loan.

 Other alternatives to consider to lower your expenses and pay off debt: